 I also use an HP Netbook with mobile broadband for an on-site library of technical manuals and online support (any laptop or portable will do), and mobile broadband costs $50 per month.

-I can’t imagine going out on calls without being able to read full sized manuals and wiring diagrams and geting on the internet for downloads.
+I can’t imagine going out on calls without being able to read full-sized manuals and wiring diagrams and getting on the internet for downloads.
 A must have, in my opinion.

 MARKETING AND ADVERTISING: